TEB-model/teb/README.md

 ## Copyright and license

-Copyright name and year is clearly stated at the top of each source file.
+General copyright name and year is clearly stated at the top of each source file.
 All software released under [CeCILL-C version 1](Licence_CeCILL-C_V1-en.txt).

 ## References